junga-com/bg-atom-ui-font-sizer/README.md

 rules from the theme.

 You could probably figure out static rules that make those properties relative to font-size but I decided to use dynamic rules so that
 I could also dynamically change the font-size to line-height proportions.

 The default atom-light-ui theme (at least on my workstation) makes the tree-view list items very small with a lot of space inbetween them.
 (11px font and 25px line-height = 230%).
-I personally find the odd but that more people would find this package useful if it allowed keep that 230% line height if desired.
+I personally find that odd,  but think more people would find this package useful if it allowed keeping that 230% line height if desired.
+Thats really why I incuded the line height adjustment but now that its done, I find that I use it all the time to squeeze a whole folder into view when needed.

-The reset command removes all the static styling so that the Atom theme defaults apply again.
-After doing a reset (or before issuing one of the other package commands), this package will be dormant and not mess with your styles.
+The reset command removes all the dynamic styling so that the Atom theme defaults apply again.
+After doing a reset (or before issuing one of the other package commands), this package will be dormant and not mess with your styles at all.

 #### Hacking Tip

-If you want to play around with this in ways that are not exposed through the commands, view the package code ('view code' in setting's package page) and in the lib/<packageName>.js file, uncomment the line in the constructor with sets a global variable with the this pointer.
+If you want to play around with this in ways that are not exposed through the commands, view the package code ('view code' in setting's package page) and in the lib/<packageName>.js file, uncomment the line in the constructor with sets a global variable with the this pointer and logs a message to the console.

 Then do window:reload and open devtools console (window:toggle-dev-tools).
-In the console start typing the global variable name and use its autocomplete to explore the plug.
-If you complete the name of a member variable, dev tools will create a reference to that variable that you can expend and explore the data within it.
+In the console start typing the global variable name and use its autocomplete to explore the plugin.
+If you complete the name of a member variable, dev tools will create a reference to that variable that you can expand to inspect and explore the data within.